jaredpalmer/awesome-react-render-props/README.md

 changes for the Form and Field.
 Also first-class support for re-usable FieldWraps
 - [React Form](https://github.com/react-tools/react-form): Simple, powerful, highly composable forms in React
 - [react-uncontrolled-form](https://github.com/ericvaladas/react-uncontrolled-form): Forms with validation using uncontrolled fields in React
+- [React Form Validation](https://github.com/semmiverian/react-form-validation): Forms Validation with built in rules for validating your input.

 ### Inputs